rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/uiSchema.md

 ### label

 Field labels are rendered by default.
-Labels may be omitted by setting the `label` option to `false` in the `ui:options` uiSchema directive.
+Labels may be omitted on a per-field by setting the `label` option to `false` in the `ui:options` uiSchema directive.

 ```tsx
 import { RJSFSchema, UiSchema } from '@rjsf/utils';